Russmar14/activity02-slr/day01-fitting/activity02.md

     plot to display the distribution of the political pressures and controls on media content index, `pf_expression_control`?

-- I would use a histogram.
+**- I would use a histogram for pf_score.
 I would also use a histogram for expression control.
+We could also use a box and whisker plot for spread and outliers.**

 - In the R code chunk below titled `univariable-plots`, type the R code that displays this plot for `pf_score`.